Weekend Executive Master of Science - Business Analytics & Information Systems

 - Classes held every other weekend at USF's award winning CAMLS facility in downtown Tampa.

 - One of the most cost effective executive business program in the region with total tuition at $29,700.

 The program is geared towards working professionals.
 Leadership development is integrated into each course to help students move forward in their careers.
 Development activities include guest speakers and "Lunch & Learn" sessions with industry leaders in addition to a separate two-credit course.

-This is an 18-month project that lasts over the course of the program.
+This is a 12-month project.
 Faculty experts guide students who use this opportunity to develop a prototype technology system or derive insights out of publicly available datasets.
 Students may use this opportunity to prepare a paper for submission to an international peer reviewed conference.

 $29,700 USD for the complete program staggered over two calendar years and four semesters.

 Muma College of Business

 Phone: (813) 974-1773